 † SANCTIFICATION - Titus 2:14

 We are being redeemed from the Power of our sin.
-This deals with our natures.
-We are progressively delivered from our sins.
+This deals with our nature.
+We are progressively delivered from our sin.

 † GLORIFICATION - Romans 8:23

 We shall be redeemed from the Presence of all sin.
 This deals with the very presence of sin.
 We shall be eternally freed from sin.

 "We wait for the blessed hope - the glorious appearing of our Great God and Saviour, Jesus Christ, who gave Himself for us to redeem us from all wickedness."
 Titus 2:13

 "God our Saviour… wants all men to be saved and to come to a knowledge of the truth… Christ Jesus gave Himself as a ransom for all men."
 1 Timothy 2:4-6